CurtisMorice/Code_Challenge-3/README.md

 ## Considerations

 Start by thinking about how you will bring the data into the HTML.
 Consider starting by getting your data to display on the page before implementing the show students functionality.

+## Hard Mode

+Add a button that reverses the sorting for the list (A - Z to Z - A) and back.

+## Pro Mode

+Move the list of students to the server and make a `$http` request for the data. **Commit your code before attempting this!** It's better to have a fully functional base mode than a partially complete pro mode.